codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 %}

-## Work with applications in GitOps Environments
+## Working with applications in GitOps Environments
 In the Environments dashboard, you get both visibility into applications running in different environments, detailed information on each application, and the ability to sync, refresh, and perform other actions for the application.

 ### Trace applications across environments